I'm a dental hygienist, pyrography artist, avid gardener, writer, vegetarian, world traveler, and many other things!

-To be honest, I had seen it on medicine labels a lot but had never really thought about it at all.
+I've seen this on many medicine labels but had never really thought about it.
 It seemed unpleasant but boring—not as important as, "Don't drive while taking this medication," for example.
 A dry mouth?
 I'll just drink more water.
 Not another thought ever crossed my mind about dry mouth until I entered school for dental hygiene.

 In school, I quickly learned there is an intimate relationship between a chronic dry mouth and the likelihood of developing cavities.
 In fact, it is a major factor in tooth decay, and much of our patient interaction revolves around this topic.

 An explanation is needed, and badly.
 The vast majority of patients I've seen don't know why they have such a dry mouth or that it greatly increases their risk of developing cavities.
 It's critical to get this information out there, as the articles I've come across are generalistic and really don't explain what's happening.
 Some people would rather not know about the details, and that's fine—but I've never been one of those people.
 If something's wrong with me I want the science, I want it now, and I want it in a language I can understand.
 Don't you?

 Causes of Chronic Dry Mouth

 Dry mouth, known medically as xerostomia (zeer-o-STO-me-uh), is a common side effect of medications, chemotherapy, radiation therapy, Sjögren's syndrome, HIV / AIDS, allergies, diabetes, and aging.
 Though it refers to a basic dry mouth as well, the term is generally used to describe a chronic, recurring condition that causes ongoing discomfort and side effects.

 Frequent ingestion of fluids, especially while eating; Keep water at bedside